Why is my smoke detector frequent outages

 Clean the smoke detector

-Use a can of compressed air to gently clean any dust or debris from the smoke detector's sensors and vents.
+Use a soft brush or cloth to gently wipe away any dust or debris from the exterior and sensor openings.

 Frequently Asked Questions